yumis56/is373-project/blog/source/_posts/git-github.md

 title: About Git and GitHub
 ---
 # Git & GitHub

-- e.g. For banking, the account balance and banking statement would be a **snapshot**, while transaction history would be **delta storage**.
 ## What is Git?
 Git is  Version Control System (VCS)